bkandh30/git-implementation/README.md

 For deeper insights on the design architecture of Git, check out [DESIGN.md](DESIGN.md)

-For deeper insights on each command, check out:
+For deeper insights on each command and their usage, check out:
 | Command | Page |
 |---------------|----------------------------------------|
 | `init` | [init.md](/commands/init.md) |